Meteor-Community-Packages/meteor-autoform/README.md

 The `fieldset` has class "af-fieldGroup" and the `legend` has class "af-fieldGroup-heading" to help with styling.

 The [Telescope](https://telescope.readme.io/docs) app makes use of this feature.
 Thanks to **@SachaG** for contributing it.

+## Sticky Validation Errors

+Every time AutoForm revalidates your form, it overwrites the list of invalid fields for that form.
+This means that adding your own errors to the form validation context (using the SimpleSchema API) will not always work because your custom errors will disappear upon first revalidation.
+To solve this, you can add sticky errors for a form.
+Sticky errors do not go away unless you reset the form, the form instance is destroyed, or you manually remove them.

+- `AutoForm.addStickyValidationError(formId, key, type, [value])`
+- `AutoForm.removeStickyValidationError(formId, key)

 ## Defining Custom Input Types